Why Social Security’s cost of living adjustment will jump next year - NewsBreak

 On the other side, groups pressing to reduce federal deficits urge switching to an alternate inflation measure that factors in consumers’ habit of substituting cheaper goods when prices rise.
 That would yield slightly lower estimates of cost-of-living changes.

-Social Security trustees said in their report this year that the program’s long-term fiscal imbalance is casting a longer shadow.Supply chain issues leave Alabama public schools without meal services
+Social Security trustees said in their report this year that the program’s long-term fiscal imbalance is casting a longer shadow.Child tax credit: Here’s when next payment is coming

 For the first time in 39 years, the cost of delivering benefits will exceed Social Security’s total income from payroll tax collections and interest.
 From here on in, Social Security will have to tap its savings to pay full benefits.